 In response to the Pandemic the Council has undergone significant transformation.
 In June 2020, Council approved the Midlothian Route Map.
-To support this strategic recovery route map the Council have been working together with Nesta and the Listen and Learn Report was approved in September 2020.
+To support this strategic recovery route map the Council have been working together with Nesta and the recommendations contained in their Listen and Learn Report (Listen and Learn) were approved by Cabinet in September 2020.
+The Council previously worked with Nesta on the 100 day Mental Health Challenge and due to the success of that project Nesta were asked to assist with the listen and learn exercise to gather the views of staff and how they have managed through the Covid-19 emergency phase.
+In addition to approving the Nesta recommendations Cabinet instructed that service plans were updated to reflect these.
 In addition Council also approved a new Economic Renewal strategy and an accelerated Capital programme as part of the Council's commitment to supporting Economic Recovery.